 - UN Global Compact (UNGC)

+- FSSC 22000/ISO 9001

+- Relevant EU regulations

 - Local rules and regulations

-Sedex (4-pillar SMETA audit)
+- Sedex (4-pillar SMETA audit)

-- FSSC 22000/ISO 9001Relevant EU regulations

-- EcoVadis

 ISO-certified quality assurance systems, supplemented by guidelines in the employee manual and our approved strategy, ensure compliance with current policies, applicable standards and legal requirements.
 Palsgaard A/S and Nexus A/S are audited annually, and reports are provided to the Schou Foundation Board.